Entity resolution with a MIO solution: An explainer

 Fragments A, C, and B now belong to the same cluster (match group).
 The cluster is passed through the synthesis process, resulting in Entity 3.

-MIOvantage removes Entity 1 and Entity 2, and adds Entity 3.
-This process is relatively efficient because MIOvantage maintains the previously-created data structures.
+Entities 1 and 2 are removed, and Entity 3 created.
+This process is relatively efficient because our solution maintains the previously-created data structures.

 Although this example illustrates the essential behavior of what is taking place during entity resolution, note that in practice it would be common for the linked entities to be resolved from multiple fragments each.
 It is also possible for more than two entities to be re-evaluated as a single fragment group.

-Since MIOvantage retains the original fragments that were used to create an entity, these fragments can be retrieved and examined even while the resolved entity is also being used operationally.
+Since our solutions retain the original fragments that were used to create an entity, these fragments can be retrieved and examined even while the resolved entity is also being used operationally.

 This allows the entity resolution process to be investigated and analyzed long-term, not just during initial development.
 Fragment access post-synthesis can be used for purposes like continuous improvement, error correction, and root cause analysis.

-These types of long-term improvement is only possible when the original fragments remain accessible; if only the resolved entities are retained, data is technically lost at every step.
+These types of long-term improvement are only possible when the original fragments remain accessible; if only the resolved entities are retained, data is technically lost at every step.

 For example, consider a situation in which a customer service representative enters a person's name as "Cate."